Biography

 - CALI Excellence Award in Patent Drafting, Copyright Law, Pre-Trial Practice and Biodiversity and the Protection of Traditional Knowledge

-- Washington University School of Medicine (Ph.D., 1997)
+- Washington University School of Medicine in St. Louis (Ph.D., 1997)

-- Ph.D.
-Molecular Microbiology and Microbial Pathogenesis
+- Molecular Microbiology, Microbial Pathogenesis

 - Thesis title: Modulation of macrophage function and T cell responsiveness by mycobacterial infection

-- Young Scientist Program, Microbiology high school curriculum course developer
+- Young Scientist Program, microbiology high school curriculum course developer

-- Women in Science Day, Washington University
+- Women in Science Day

 - Kalamazoo College (B.A., cum laude, 1991)

-- Major: Biology, Departmental Honors, Diebold Award
+- Diebold Award

 - Phi Beta Kappa